-Fee for early redemption of Treasury bonds
+2. Fee for early redemption

 The amount of the fee for early redemption is stipulated in the Letter of Issue pertaining to the given bond issue.
 The fees range from PLN 0.00 to PLN 2.00 per bond presented for early redemption.